pinobatch/numism/docs/nes_emu_testing.md

 When starting out, I'd like the emulators to be evenly spaced on the accuracy front.

-First I plan to test Mesen, FCEUX, no$nes, and PocketNES.
-Other emulators I'd like to test include
-NESticle, loopyNES, NESten, rew., RockNES, and PuNES.
+I've tested Mesen (Sour final), FCEUX 2.3.0 (New PPU), No$nes 1.2, and PocketNES 2013-07-01.
+Other emulators I'd like to test include NESticle, loopyNES, NESten, rew., RockNES, and puNES.

 PocketNES v7a and later require an extended 48-byte header before the iNES header.
-ROM builders are expected to follow this format described in the [PocketNES FAQ].
+ROM builders are expected to follow this format described in the [PocketNES FAQ], for which I wrote [my own builder].

 - 32 bytes: ROM title (NUL terminated)
 - 4 bytes: ROM size (iNES header + PRG ROM + CHR ROM)